MicrosoftDocs/dynamics-365-customer-engagement/ce/sales-enterprise/ts-orders.md

 ---
-title: "Troubleshooting the Order entity (Dynamics 365 Sales) | MicrosoftDocs"
+title: "Troubleshooting the Order entity - Sales Enterprise | MicrosoftDocs"
 description: "Learn how to troubleshoot issues with the Order entity in Dynamics 365 Sales." ms.date: 03/24/2020 ms.topic: article